SamsungInternet/homepage-archive/careers.md

 the experience of using the web for people across the globe.

 ## About the team
-Samsung Internet is one of the top mobile web browsers worldwide, with hundreds of millions of users.
-As one of the top contributors to the open source Chromium project, Samsung are helping to advance the web platform, improving the experience of using the web for people across the globe.

 The Developer Advocacy team launched last year to help support 3rd party developers who are building web applications on top of Samsung’s browser.
+We create demonstrations, present at conferences and generally help to develop and promote Web APIs.
+In particular, we are keen supporters of Progressive Web Apps and WebVR.

-With the team’s responsibilities growing, we are looking to bring on a team member who can help us to communicate with end users, as well as developers.
+With the team’s responsibilities growing, we are looking to bring on a team member who can help us to communicate with developers as well as end users.

 The team is based at Samsung Research UK in Staines-upon-Thames.
 We collaborate closely with colleagues internationally, particularly in South Korea and the US.